LaZeAsh/notes/content/notes/Physics - Unit 14 test.md

 - Hot air has a higher index of refraction than cold air
 - This causes a refraction of light which causes light to pile up

+## Flower Fishing Line

+- The reason the light comes out the end is because the angle at other spots is always greater than the critical angle so it can only come off the end of the fishing line

+## Water Cork

+- Laser goes in water and when the water pours out the laser keeps refraction in the water and we see the water stream be red